graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/migrating-custom-plugins.md

 For more information on behavior, see [Behavior](../behavior).

 ##### .hooks

+If you were writing a schema plugin, this is where the bulk of your replacement will go.

 This is where your schema hooks get registered now.
 A simple first change is that we've moved from a procedural style to a declarative style.
 Further, we've